Capital Health – Hamilton Diagnostic Services Updates

 Final acceptance into the Capital Health School of Nursing – Regional Medical Center is based on the following:

-1. Successfully passing a drug screening.
+1. All students must successfully pass a drug screening.

 3. Prior to enrolling, all accepted applicants must submit the following: